nberkow/A1X1/README.md

 #### Endometriosis

 Endometriosis is a disease of the female reproductive system where endometrial tissue that normally grows inside the uterus grows outside the uterus (or on a part of the uterus that doesn't normally contain those cells).
 - The range of symptoms is wide.
-Some people experience a lot pain, other are asymptomatic
+Some patients experience a lot pain, other are asymptomatic
 - It can cause infertility even when it doesn’t cause pain or other symptoms.
 Some patients are diagnosed for the first time during infertility treatment
 - Endometriosis is at "the extreme end of diagnostic inefficiency" (wiki).
 People see 7 doctors on average before a correct diagnosis
 - There were no good biomarkers as of 2016 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6953323/